MarginaliaSearch/MarginaliaSearch/CONTRIBUTING.md

 problems, so even if you don't have an idea, just a skillset (really any), odds are there's something interesting I could point you to.

+Make sure you check out the [ide-configuration guide](doc/ide-configuration.md) to get your IDE set up quickly and easily.